theuserge/TheUserge.github.io/deployment.md

 **2. Install Docker-Compose**

-Easiest way to install docker-compose is:
+The easiest way to install docker-compose is:

 ```bash
 sudo pip install docker-compose